Meet Our Community

 I moved to Suzhou with my husband.
 We have one daughter who is at university in New Zealand.
 We are excited about living in Suzhou and getting to know such a vibrant, friendly community.

-I joined SSIS in 2016 as the IB Diploma Coordinator.
-I also teach Business Management.
+I joined SSIS in 2016 as the IB Diploma Coordinator and have since moved into the role of Assistant Principal (Pastoral).
 Prior to joining the SSIS community, I taught at schools in Australia, the United Arab Emirates and Portugal.
 I have a Bachelor Arts/Bachelor of Teaching (Humanities) from the Australian Catholic University and have also completed a Masters of Leadership and Management in Education at the University of Newcastle.
-I am passionate about the Diploma Programme and promote a learning environment that encompasses the traits of the IB Learner Profile.
-I love travelling the world and discovering new cultures and cuisines.
-I am accompanied by my husband, Daniel.
+I am passionate about supporting students in discovering who they are, what inspires them and what challenges they face.
+I love travelling the world and discovering new cultures and cuisines and am lucky to have excellent travelling companions: my husband, Daniel and our baby girl, Bea.